Hardcore Henry: Plot

-Jimmy finds and resuscitates Henry, only to be shelled by a tank.
+Jimmy finds Henry before he's buried and resuscitates him, only to be shelled by a tank.
 After killing the tank crew and fending off a helicopter, Henry finds another Jimmy, who leads him to an abandoned hotel and a hidden laboratory.
 Here, the original Jimmy—a quadriplegic scientist—reveals that he is seeking revenge against Akan, who crippled him after his own cyborg super-soldiers failed.
-The other Jimmys are clones based on aspects of Jimmy's personality that he can control via a headset.
+The other Jimmys are actually clones based on aspects of the original Jimmy's personality that he can control via a headset.
 The clones sing and dance with Henry to the song "I've Got You Under My Skin".

-Jimmy realizes that Henry has been unknowingly broadcasting his location to Akan, with a strike force closing in, and the clones attack Henry.
-Fending off Jimmy, Henry convinces him to help.
-Henry and the clones fight their way out, killing Akan's forces by collapsing the laboratory on them.
+Jimmy realizes that Henry has been unknowingly broadcasting his location to Akan, and the two fight their way out of the building against the opposing strike force.

 Jimmy and Henry drive to Akan's headquarters.
-They fight their way into an elevator, but Jimmy is mortally wounded.
+They fight their way into an elevator, but the real Jimmy is mortally wounded.
 Before dying, Jimmy thanks Henry for being a friend, and removes a memory blocker, gradually restoring Henry's memories.
 Henry fights his way to the highest floor, where he is greeted by Akan and an army of cyborg super-soldiers with Henry's memories.
-The soldiers chase Henry to the roof.

-Henry wipes out the entire army to the Queen song "Don't Stop Me Now", before Akan arrives and severely wounds Henry.
+On the roof, Henry wipes out the entire army to the song "Don't Stop Me Now", before Akan severely wounds Henry.
 Estelle arrives and reveals that she is actually Akan's wife.
-Everything that happened was an elaborate ruse to field-test their ability to manipulate cyborg soldiers into doing anything to "rescue" their "wives", including committing terrorist acts.
+Everything that happened was an elaborate ruse to field-test their ability to manipulate cyborg soldiers into doing anything to "rescue their wives", including committing terrorist acts.

 Akan and Estelle prepare to board a helicopter, leaving Henry for dead.
-Henry blacks out, but a memory of his father revives him and motivates him to crush Akan's hands and wrap his robotic eyestalk around Akan's jaw, decapitating him.
-He jumps onto Estelle's helicopter, presenting her with Akan's head.
-She shoots Henry, but a bullet ricochets and hits her, causing her to stumble out of the helicopter.
-Henry slams the door on her hands, sending her plummeting to her death.
+Although Henry blacks out, a memory of his father soon revives him and motivates him to finish Akan.
+After a brutal fight, Henry jumps onto Estelle's helicopter, Akan's severed head in hand.
+Estelle asks him how he did it and he paints an "EZ" on the wall with his own blood to mock her.
+Enraged, she shoots Henry several times, and one of the bullets ricochets off of a barbed wire wrapped around his prosthetic hand and hits her, causing her to stumble out of the helicopter.
+As she tries to manipulate him into saving her, Henry slams the door on Estelle's hands, sending her plummeting to her death.
+During the credits, a recording from Jimmy tells Henry he has another thing to do.